ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Experiments and Results

 \subsection{Quantitative Results}

 Tables~\ref{nwpu_results}--\ref{hrsid_inshore_results} compare ReSAM with state-of-the-art prompt-based segmentation methods on the NWPU VHR-10, WHU, and HRSID-Inshore datasets.
-ReSAM consistently outperforms SAM- and SAM2-based baselines, demonstrating strong generalization and effective pseudo-label adaptation.
-On NWPU VHR-10, it surpasses all competitors, with gains up to +2.0 IoU and +1.8 F1 over PointSAM, and performance improves steadily from 1- to 3-point inputs, narrowing the gap with fully supervised models to under 12 IoU points.
-On WHU, ReSAM achieves top results in most settings, particularly under 2-point prompts, though 3-point SAM2 slightly reduces precision due to redundant spatial priors.
-On HRSID-Inshore, single-point performance is highest, but multi-point prompts show instability, which is likely caused by cluttered backgrounds and small objects.
+ReSAM consistently outperforms SAM and SAM2-based baselines, demonstrating strong generalization and effective pseudo-label adaptation.
+On NWPU VHR-10, it surpasses all competitors, with gains of up to \textbf{+3.5} IoU and \textbf{+3.7} F1 over PointSAM.
+Furthermore, performance improves steadily from 1- to 3-point inputs, narrowing the gap with fully supervised models to under \textbf{9} IoU points.
+While ReSAM achieves peak performance across most settings on the WHU dataset, its performance on HRSID-Inshore is highest in 1-point and 3-point settings.
+In the 2-point setting, it performs similarly to PointSAM, likely due to cluttered backgrounds and small objects.
 Overall, ReSAM delivers consistent gains across datasets, validating its refined pseudo-label generation and re-prompting strategy.